 Over-the-counter medications may not be enough any longer to fight those pesky little creatures called head lice.
 Some 25 states, including Massachusetts, have reported lice populations which have developed a high level of resistance to popular over-the-counter medications.

-Each year, according to the American Academy of Pediatrics (AAP), millions of school-aged children get head lice in the United States.
 Head lice are tiny insects that are about the size of a sesame seed.
 They feed on tiny amounts of blood from the scalp.
 They usually survive less than a day if not on a person’s scalp.
 Lice lay and attach their eggs to hair close to the scalp.

 “Head lice is a nuisance, but not dangerous.
 It is treatable with special shampoos, and once treated children can return to school,” said Dr. Matthew Sadof, a pediatrician at Baystate High Street Health Center – Pediatrics.

 Close, head-to-head contact is the primary way head lice are spread.
 It has nothing to do with poor hygiene or an unclean home environment.
 The most common symptom of head lice is an itchy scalp, especially behind ears and at the nape of the neck.

 To check for lice, part your child’s hair and look at the scalp for small white or yellow-brown specks that are firmly attached to the hair shafts.
 These are nits - lice eggs in their shell casings.
 Adult lice are more difficult to spot because they are small and will move quickly away when exposed to light.